 - Chapter 35: complete VA Form 22-5495, Request for Change of Program or Place of Training Survivors’ and Dependents Education Assistance.

-If your degree program has sufficient elective credits, these electives may be used to earn a minor.
+If your major requires a minor as part of the program, the VA will pay for the minor.
+If not required, you may earn a minor if your degree program has sufficient elective credits.
 The VA will not pay for units or courses taken beyond those required for the degree and major program.

 May I retake a class to improve my grades?